 Companies have also realized their fear that remote workers would be less productive is not true at all.
 For example, 90 percent of CFOs previously stated they had few disruptions to their accounting close process, and most of the activities were able to be completed off-site.
 CFOs see the opportunity to reduce spending in real estate and on-premise deferred technology spend.

-Over the past month, we have all been inundated with Top 10 Lists for how to work remotely.
 Having been a remote organization for 20 years, we know these tips just scratch the surface of what you really need to make remote work a cohesive strategy for your business.

 If you want to become a permanent, high-capability remote organization, you must develop an integrated approach across your people, processes and technology.
 Below, we highlight a few critical strategies for each area.